César Almeida (fighter): Ultimate Fighting Championship

 Almeida was scheduled to face Christian Leroy Duncan on 18 November 2023 at UFC Fight Night 232.
 However, he was pulled out from the event for medical reasons.

 Almeida was scheduled to face Josh Fremd on 6 April 2024, at UFC Fight Night 240.
 However, Fremd withdrew from the event for unknown reasons and he was replaced by Dylan Budka.
 Almeida won in his UFC debut via technical knockout in the second round.
 This fight earned him the Performance of the Night award.

 Almeida faced Roman Kopylov on 1 June 2024 at UFC 302.
 He lost the bout by split decision.

 Almeida faced Ihor Potieria on 5 October 2024 at UFC 307.
 He won the fight by unanimous decision.

 Almeida faced Abdul Razak Alhassan on 11 January 2025 at UFC Fight Night 249.
 He won the fight by a left hook knockout in the first round.
 This fight earned him another Performance of the Night award.

-Almeida is scheduled to face Cezary Oleksiejczuk on 13 December 2025, at UFC on ESPN 73.
+Almeida faced Cezary Oleksiejczuk on 13 December 2025, at UFC on ESPN 73.
+He lost the fight via unanimous decision.

+Almeida faced Damian Pinas on 11 July 2026 at UFC 329.
+He lost the fight by knockout at the end of the first round.